Sidney M. Ballou

-Sidney Miller Ballou (October 24, 1870 – October 29, 1929) was an associate justice of the Supreme Court of Hawaii from August 15, 1907, to May 6, 1909, and author of various pamphlets on scientific, naval, legal, and economic subjects.
+Sidney Miller Ballou (October 24, 1870 – October 29, 1929) was an associate justice of the Supreme Court of Hawaii from August 15, 1907 to May 6, 1909, and author of various pamphlets on scientific, naval, legal, and economic subjects.
 He compiled the civil and penal laws of Hawaii in 1897.

+Early life

 Born in Providence, Rhode Island, Ballou attended the public schools of Boston and graduated from Harvard College in 1893, thereafter attending Harvard Law School.

+Career in Hawaii

 By 1895, he had moved to Honolulu, Hawaii.
 Ballou compiled the civic laws of Hawaii, and in 1907 was appointed as an associate justice of the Supreme Court of Hawaii, to succeed Alfred S. Hartwell, who had been elevated to Chief Justice of that court.
 Ballou resigned his judgeship in 1911 to resume the private practice of law, where he was retained as the representative of the American sugar companies in Hawaii, "a post as important as that of senator" due to the central importance of that industry to the territory.

 Ballou also represented Liliuokalani, former Queen of the Kingdom of Hawaii, in a claim against the United States.
 In addition to his legal practice, Ballou was "a recognized authority on naval affairs and has appeared before National Conventions to deliver addresses on the naval strength and defense of the Pacific".

 Personal life

 Ballou married Lucia Burnett, a native of California, on July 27, 1907.

+Ballou died of a heart attack in New York on October 29, 1929.

 Ballou is interred at Arlington National Cemetery.